Xavatt/Memory-Simulator/README.md

 new frame is loaded into memory from disk, and the page table is updated.

 Our program will take as input a text file with an **arbitrary** number of memory references.
 The first line in the file has the main memory access time (**tmem**), the TLB access time (**ttlb**), and the page fault penalty (**tfault**).
-All times are in nano seconds.
+All times are in nanoseconds.
 After the first line, each line will have a 16-bit address followed by the access type (read or write).
 As an example consider the following four memory references:

 ![captura](https://user-images.githubusercontent.com/15019106/47720961-b477b200-dc14-11e8-9851-51961227f93f.PNG)